cis-ds/course-site/content/notes/geoviz/raster-maps-with-ggmap/index.md

 ## [1] 267345
 ```

 Oh yeah.
-There were 267345 reported incidents of crime in the city.
+There were 267,345 reported incidents of crime in the city.
 Each incident is represented by a dot on the map.
 How can we make this map more usable?
-One option is to decrease the size and increase the transparancy of each data point so dense clusters of crime become apparent:
+One option is to decrease the size and increase the transparency of each data point so dense clusters of crime become apparent:

 ```r